 Through my work coordinating Listen4Good projects in Northeastern Pennsylvania, I learned something fundamental about feedback loops: you ask, you listen, and then you respond.
 It sounds simple, but most organizations struggle with that third step.

+Here’s the part we overlook: a donation is feedback too.
 It’s someone saying, “I believe in your work.
 I want to be part of what you’re doing.”
 But most nonprofits don’t have systems to close that loop effectively.
-They collect the gift, send a receipt, and move on.
-The donor is left wondering if their contribution mattered at all.
+They collect the gift, send a receipt, and move on, while the donor is left wondering if their contribution mattered at all.

 What Donors Actually Experience

-And the people doing the work?
-They care.
-They’re not callous.
-They’re not indifferent.
-They’re fighting against systems that don’t support the relationships they want to build.
+That’s not a relationship.
+That’s a transaction cycle.
+And the people doing the work aren’t callous or indifferent; they’re fighting against systems that don’t support the relationships they want to build.

 Bad or inefficient systems burn out good people.